stonemjs/docs/src/docs/essentials/incoming-event.md

 Use the following blueprint namespaces:

-- `stone.http.proxies.trustedIp` — IP ranges or CIDRs considered trustworthy
+- `stone.http.proxies.trustedIp`, IP ranges or CIDRs considered trustworthy
-- `stone.http.proxies.untrustedIp` — IPs to explicitly deny
+- `stone.http.proxies.untrustedIp`, IPs to explicitly deny

 Do not use both simultaneously.